mcabrams/graphql-django-apollo-starter/README.md

 - Create a new sentry project, and save dsn value.
 - Copy .env.example in root directory and in client directory to .env in respective directories and set SENTRY_DSN value to dsn value saved above.
-- Enable renovatebot, and add project to CircleCI (and set DSN value in environment variables for Circle ci from value saved above).
+- set DSN value in environment variables for github actions (use secret)
+- Enable renovatebot

 ## Development Setup